Jennifer Schelter

-She has also written and produced four one-woman shows, including Love Lessons from Abu Ghraib, produced by Amnesty International and Interact Theater, and shared in a Tony Award at the Denver Center Theater Company in 1998.
-Her watercolor paintings have been exhibited at the Pennsylvania Academy of Fine Arts, Woodmere Art Museum, and beyond.
-She founded Philadelphia’s largest civic yoga fundraiser and the Radiant Retreat, an annual gathering in Mexico centered on nature, creativity, and personal transformation.
-She lives in the suburbs, tending her garden, two cats, and home.
+Schelter has written and produced four one-woman shows, including Love Lessons from Abu Ghraib, produced by Amnesty International and Interact Theater.
+She shared in a Tony Award at the Denver Center Theater Company in 1998.
+Her watercolors have been exhibited at the Pennsylvania Academy of Fine Arts and the Woodmere Art Museum.
+She founded the curriculum for Philadelphia’s largest civic yoga fundraiser for breast cancer awareness and convenes the annual Radiant Retreat in Mexico — a gathering for personal discovery, joy, and beauty in nature.
+She is the recipient of the Living Beyond Breast Cancer Community Award for Taking It Off the Mat, has been named Best of Philly mindfulness instructor multiple times, and has been published in Dorothy Parker’s Ashes.
+She recently completed her first memoir, Some Beauty, with a reading and performance featured by Radio Live Arts.

 Click on this for a longer bio.